-The college's Web site is the second place to look for help.
-Students are often surprised to see how much information is available online, including information about college programs, offices, special assistance programs, and so on, as well as helpful information such as studying tips, personal health, financial help, and other resources.
-Take some time to explore your college's Web site and learn what is available-this could save you a lot of time in the future if you experience any difficulty.
+The university's website is the second place to look for help.
+Students are often surprised to see how much information is available online, including information about university programs, offices, special assistance programs, and so on, as well as helpful information such as studying tips, personal health, financial help, and other resources.
+Take some time to explore your university's website and learn what is available-this could save you a lot of time in the future if you experience any difficulty.

-In addition, many colleges have offices or individuals that can help in a variety of ways.
-Following are some of the resources your college may have.
-Learn more about your college's resources online or by visiting the office of student services or the dean of students.
+In addition, many universities have offices or individuals that can help in a variety of ways.
+Following are some of the resources your university may have.
+Learn more about your university's resources online or by visiting the office of student services or the dean of students.

-- Academic advising office.
+• Academic advising office.
 This office helps you choose courses and plan your program or degree.
-You should have a personal meeting at least once every term. - Counseling office.
-This office helps with personal problems, including health, stress management, interpersonal issues, and so on. - Financial aid office.
-If you are presently receiving financial aid or may qualify for assistance, you should know this office well. - Tutoring or skill centers.
-The title of this resource varies among colleges, but most have special places where students can go for additional help for their courses.
+You should have a personal meeting at least once every term.

+- Counseling office.
+This office helps with personal problems, including health, stress management, interpersonal issues, and so on. - Tutoring or skill centers.
+The title of this resource varies among universities, but most have special places where students can go for additional help for their courses.
 There may be a separate math center, writing center, or general study skills center. - Computer lab.
-Before almost all students became skilled in computer use and had their own computers, colleges built labs where students could use campus computers and receive training or help resolving technical problems.
+Before almost all students became skilled in computer use and had their own computers, universities built labs where students could use campus computers and receive training or help resolving technical problems.
 Many campuses still maintain computer centers to assist students with technical issues. - Student health clinic.
-In addition to providing some basic medical care and making referrals, most college student health centers also help with issues such as diet and exercise counseling, birth control services, and preventive health care. - Career guidance or placement office.
+In addition to providing some basic medical care and making referrals, most university student health centers also help with issues such as diet and exercise counseling, birth control services, and preventive health care. - Career guidance or placement office.
 This center can help you find a student job or internship, plan for your career after graduation, and receive career counseling.

-Your college has many resources and many professionals available to help you with any issue that may affect your success as a student.
+Figure 1.10 - Your university has many resources and many professionals available to help you with any issue that may affect your success as a student.
 Tulane Public Relations - Orientation - CC BY 2.0.

 - Office for students with disabilities.
-This office may provide various services to help students with disabilities adapt within the college environment. - Housing office.
+This office may provide various services to help students with disabilities adapt within the university environment. - Residence office.
 This office not only controls campus residential housing but often assists students to find off-campus private accommodations. - Diversity office.
 This office promotes cultural awareness on campus, runs special programs, and assists diverse students with adjusting to campus culture. - Office of student affairs or student organizations.
 Participating in a group of like-minded students often supports academic success. - Athletic center.
-Most colleges have exercise equipment, pools, courts and tracks, and other resources open to all students.
+Most universities have exercise equipment, pools, courts and tracks, and other resources open to all students.
 Take advantage of this to improve or maintain your personal health, which promotes academic success. - Other specialized offices for student populations.
-These may include an office supporting students who speak English as a second language, adult students returning to college, international students, religious students, students with children (possibly a child-care center), veterans of the armed services, students preparing for certain types of careers, and so on. - Your instructors.
-It never hurts to ask a friendly instructor if he or she knows of any additional college resources you haven't yet discovered.
-There may be a brand new program on campus, or a certain department may offer a service not widely promoted through the college Web site.
+These may include an office supporting students who speak English as a second language, adult students returning to university, international students, religious students, students with children (possibly a child-care center), veterans of the armed services, students preparing for certain types of careers, and so on. - Your instructors.
+It never hurts to ask a friendly instructor if he or she knows of any additional university resources you haven't yet discovered.
+There may be a brand new program on campus, or a certain department may offer a service not widely promoted through the university Web site.